foursquare/wait/README.md

 ## Description

-Executes a block until there's a result.
+The wait gem executes a block until there's a result.
 Useful for blocking script execution until:
-* an HTTP request is successful
+* an HTTP request was successful
 * a port has opened
 * an external process has started
 * etc.